Calendar Reset Leveraged ETFs

 -

-Weekly: A full calendar week is defined as the close of trading on the last business day of one calendar week to the close of trading on the last business day of the following calendar week.
+Daily: Defined as the close of trading on the last business day to the close of trading on the next business day.

 -